5 Real Ways to Get Free Clothes Online

 Facebook is a great place to get free stuff online.
 You can look for clothes on the Facebook Marketplace and also Facebook groups.

 Marketplace items aren’t always free.
 Still, you can usually find good deals, especially from individuals too busy or lazy to have a yard sale.
+This is especially the case if you need to find cheap, name brand baby clothes for your new bundle of joy.

 Groups in your area like buy, sell, and trade will typically have a selection of free items.
 Some groups are more active than others, so if you aren’t having luck with one group see if you can find another one in your area.